15 Common Wild Plants You Never Thought Were Edible

 Clover is very healthy for you as it helps ward off colds, reduce respiratory problems, and it is even said that it can purify blood and help ward off cancer.
 You can grind the leaves to make flour, but it’s a long process.
 The flower is the best part to eat.
 When preserving, you can dry the plant and flower head separately.
 Use a dehydrator, screen in a drying room, or very low temperatures in the oven.
 Once the plant is dried, you can store it in jars for use over the winter too.

 Purslane is identified by the smooth reddish stems and leaves, that are opposite of each other.
 The flower is yellow with five regular parts and it opens any time of the year at the center of the leaf cluster.
 Purslane is a ground cover and has a deep root system.
 The stem, leaves, and flower buds are edible.
-You can eat it raw in a salad, use in a stir fry, or cooked in soups and other recipes.
+You can eat it raw in a salad, use it in a stir fry, or cooked in soups and other recipes.
 Purslane has a slightly sour taste.
 Raw purslane is 93% water.
 Here are 5 ways you can use purslane.

 The daisy is a childhood favorite of mine.
-I used to pick it for my mom and grandmas.
+I used to pick it for my mom and grandma.
 I didn’t know you could eat them back then.
 The flower petals can be used as a garnish or in salads, and the leaves can be used on sandwiches or in salads.
 It is not recommended that you eat the yellow center of the daisy, as this is the pollen section of the flower.

 If you have seen a body of water you have probably seen a cattail.
 The lower leaves can be used in salads, while the stem can be eaten raw or boiled.
 The cattail itself (the brown cigar shape at the top) can be roasted.